 Although Patagonia is a polarizing gear company, the fact that they try to be as transparent as possible with their efforts to be socially and environmentally conscious puts them ahead of 90% of gear companies.
 Anyone who knows anything about material sourcing knows how difficult it is to actually trace all of the sources of your materials.

-Overall this jacket is perfect for anyone looking to stay out in the winter longer.
-It’s primary function is to regulate your temperature while you give off heat.
+Overall this jacket is perfect for anyone looking to stay out in the winter without getting shut down by the cold.
+Its primary function is to regulate your temperature while you give off heat.
 The more active you are, the better this jacket works.
 It’s built for movement.

 - Built for movement